 Medicare Supplement (Medigap)

 Medigap plans, also known as Medicare supplement plans, are offered by private companies such as Alliance Health and Life Insurance Company® as a a way to help pay some of the health care costs Original Medicare doesn’t cover like copays, coinsurance and deductibles.
 It only supplements your Original Medicare benefits.
 You’ll still need to have Medicare Parts A and B.

 HAP offers Alliance Medicare Supplement Plans A, C, D, F, G and N.

 When to enroll in Medicare

-There are four scenarios that allow you to sign up for a Medicare plan:
+There are a few times when you are allowed to sign up for a Medicare Plan.

 You’re turning 65